Makeup Artists, Theatrical and Performance - 39-5091.00

 • Design rubber or plastic prostheses that can be used to change performers' appearances.

-• Duplicate work precisely in order to replicate characters' appearances on a daily basis.
+• Duplicate work precisely to replicate characters' appearances on a daily basis.

 • Establish budgets, and work within budgetary limits.

-• Evaluate environmental characteristics such as venue size and lighting plans in order to determine makeup requirements.
+• Evaluate environmental characteristics, such as venue size and lighting plans, to determine makeup requirements.

-• Examine sketches, photographs, and plaster models in order to obtain desired character image depiction.
+• Examine sketches, photographs, and plaster models to obtain desired character image depiction.

 • Provide performers with makeup removal assistance after performances have been completed.